Lin Yongjian

 Lin Yongjian (林永健 (Lín Yǒngjiàn), born 14 February 1970) is a Chinese actor.

-Lin, Yongjian graduated from PRC Academy of Drama in 1990, has been a successful stage actor at Guangzhou Soldiers' Drama Troupe after graduation.
+Lin graduated from PRC Academy of Drama in 1990 and has been a successful stage actor at Guangzhou Soldiers' Drama Troupe after graduation.
 He has been starring in more than 50 comedies and movies and has been well-received as best supporting actor, best actor, best performer in many awards.